ravendb/docs/Chapter01.rst

 row in the Tweets table.

 .. figure:: _static/ColumnFamilyDb3.png
-  :alt: A representation of seconadry index, connecting users & tweets, in a Column Family Database
+  :alt: A representation of secondary index, connecting users & tweets, in a Column Family Database

-  Figure 1.4 - A representation of seconadry index, connecting users & tweets, in a Column Family Database
+  Figure 1.4 - A representation of secondary index, connecting users & tweets, in a Column Family Database

 .. note::
-  Couldn’t we create a super column in the Users’ column family to store the relationship?
+  Couldn't we create a super column in the Users’ column family to store the relationship?

   We could, except that a column family can contain either columns or super columns, it cannot contain both.